Huzaifaahmad001/fatigue-strength-ml-prediction/README.md

 | Random Forest | 0.986 |
 | ANN | 0.971 |

-The Random Forest model demonstrated superior performance and robustness for this dataset.
+The Random Forest model achieved superior predictive performance, indicating strong capability in capturing nonlinear relationships between input features and fatigue strength.

 ---

+## 📊 Visual Analysis

+### 🔹 Correlation Heatmap
+- Reveals relationships between composition, processing parameters, and fatigue strength
+- Highlights dominant influencing variables

+### 🔹 Predicted vs Actual Values
+- Demonstrates strong agreement between predicted and experimental fatigue strength
+- Indicates high model accuracy and generalization

+### 🔹 Feature Importance (Random Forest)
+- Identifies key contributors to fatigue strength
+- Confirms the influence of alloying elements and heat treatment parameters

+*(All plots are available in the Jupyter Notebook)*

+---

 ## 🔬 Key Scientific Insights

-- **Alloy composition plays a dominant role** in fatigue strength, particularly carbon and alloying elements (e.g., Cr, Mo), due to their influence on hardenability and microstructure evolution.
+- **Alloy composition strongly influences fatigue strength**, particularly carbon and alloying elements such as chromium and molybdenum, due to their role in hardenability and microstructural evolution.

-- **Heat treatment conditions significantly affect fatigue resistance**, likely through phase transformations and microstructural refinement.
+- **Heat treatment conditions significantly affect fatigue performance**, likely through phase transformations and grain refinement mechanisms.

-- The model captured **nonlinear interactions between composition and processing**, highlighting the complexity of fatigue behavior in alloy steels.
+- The model captures **nonlinear interactions between composition and processing**, which are difficult to isolate using traditional experimental approaches alone.

-- Results indicate that **machine learning can effectively approximate structure–property relationships** in metallic systems.
+- Results demonstrate that **machine learning can approximate complex structure–property relationships** in metallic systems.

 ---

-## 📊 Visual Analysis
-*(Add plots here in your repo)*
-- Feature importance (Random Forest)
-- Correlation heatmap
-- Predicted vs actual fatigue strength

----

 ## ⚠️ Limitations

-- Dataset size is limited, which may affect model generalization
+- Dataset size is limited, which may restrict model generalization
 - The approach is purely data-driven and does not explicitly incorporate physical laws
-- Microstructural descriptors are not directly included
+- Microstructural descriptors (grain size, phases) are not directly included

 ---

 ## 🚀 Future Work

-- Integration of **physics-informed machine learning**
+- Integration of **physics-informed machine learning approaches**
-- Inclusion of **microstructural features** (grain size, phases)
+- Inclusion of **microstructural features**
-- Expansion to **larger and more diverse datasets**
+- Expansion to larger datasets
-- Coupling with **computational materials modeling approaches**
+- Coupling with **computational materials science methods (e.g., DFT, atomistic modeling)**

 ---